iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 _Performance on popular dataset for a single layer network<d-cite key="mishkinFastConvexOptimization2022a"></d-cite>._

-Convex equivalent of deeper networks exists but exacerbate existing problems.
-To counter that, it is possible to optimise layer by layer but needs further improvements to beat usual methods in accuracy and speed.
+A convex equivalent of deeper networks exists but exacerbate existing problems.
+The only way to make it possible is to optimise layer by layer.
+This is still a work in progress and needs further improvements to beat usual methods in accuracy and speed.

 ### Gradient Descent in the non-convex problem

+- Not theory, we're doing experiment here.

+- So let's start with testing if the convex problem indeed give the optimal, and how many regions there are.

+The goal here is to better understand the gradient descent dynamic of the non convex problem.
+We'd like to know where we should start for best results, what kind of minima do we stop at.

-Despite an equivalent convex problem existing, GD will never reach the convex's problem's unique global optimum.
+However, despite an equivalent convex problem existing, gradient descent will usually never reach the convex's problem's unique global optimum.
 Neurons are not constrained and activation patterns will change as we descend.

 [gif of neurons that moves through activation lines and align themselves to something]